bderstine/WebsiteMixer-App-Base/README.rst

 WebsiteMixer
 ======

-A Python/Flask alternative to WordPress and Drupal.
+A Python/Flask alternative to WordPress and Drupal, with themes and plugins!

 Developed for Ubuntu 18.04, Flask 1.0.2, Python 3.6.7, SQLAchemy 1.2.15